BeesleyLab/EG2/README.md

 ##### External reference data

-Larger cell type-specific reference data that accompany the package must be downloaded separately from OSF.
-In order to use the package, you must first download and unzip the data...
+Large cell type-specific reference data that accompany the EG2 package have been published to OSF (<https://osf.io/czyvr/>) and must be downloaded separately.
+In order to use the package, first download and unzip the data into a local directory...

 ``` bash
 mkdir path/to/EG2_data/